Ten incredibleUK places that feel like you’re abroadExplore a variety of stunning spots without a car

 - Getting there: The Stray is a ten-minute stroll from Harrogate Station.
 While in the area, don’t miss the little pagodas, bamboos and azaleas in the Valley Gardens and, beyond them, the spring displays at Harlow Carr.

-- Refreshments: On cobbled Montpellier Street, ten minutes’ stroll across the grass from the blossoming cherries on the Stray, a small Japanese restaurant called Domo serves everything on their menu to take away including Bento boxes with miso soup and tempura prawns.
+- Refreshments: On cobbled Montpellier Street, ten minutes’ stroll across the grass from the blossoming cherries on the Stray, a small Japanese restaurant called Domo serves everything on their menu to take away.
+This includes Bento boxes with miso soup and tempura prawns.

 - Alternatively, Londoners need look no further than the Royal Parks for cherry blossom.
 Regent’s Park has some good displays and there’s a hidden Japanese garden with waterfall, bridges and lanterns on an island in the middle.
 Even better, the Kyoto garden in Holland Park has maple trees, calm ponds and koi carp.
 For some of the capital’s earliest cherry blossom head to Stradella Road near Herne Hill station in late March.